pouchdb-community/pouchdb-quick-search/README.md

 });
 ```

 A very efficient and accurate full-text search engine built on top of PouchDB.
-Analyzes English text, indexes it in a database, and allows you to query for documents using a simple API.
+Analyzes text, indexes it, and provides a simple but powerful API for querying.
 Ideal for PhoneGap apps or any webapp that needs offline search support.

 This is a local plugin, so it is not designed to work against CouchDB/Cloudant/etc.  If you'd like to search against the server, use the [CouchDB Lucene plugin](https://github.com/rnewson/couchdb-lucene), [Cloudant's search indexes](https://cloudant.com/for-developers/search/), or something similar.